Anti-Federalists: History

 During the period of debate over the ratification of the Constitution, numerous independent local speeches and articles were published all across the country.
 Initially, many of the articles in opposition were written under pseudonyms, such as "Brutus" (likely Melancton Smith), "Centinel" (likely Samuel Bryan), and "Federal Farmer."
 Eventually, famous revolutionary figures such as Patrick Henry came out publicly against the Constitution.
 They argued that the strong national government proposed by the Federalists was a threat to the rights of individuals and that the president would become a king.
 They objected to the federal court system created by the proposed constitution.
 Minority groups also contributed, such as Mercy Otis Warren who disguised herself as "A Colombian Patriot," thought to be Elbridge Gerry.
 Warren's most notable pamphlet discussed the treatment of minorities and American natural rights; this pamphlet was titled "History of the Rise, Progress, and Termination of the American Revolution".
 This produced a body of political writing; the best and most influential of these articles and speeches were gathered by historians into a collection known as the Anti-Federalist Papers in allusion to the Federalist Papers.
+The authors of these works did not organize together as a group.
+Instead, they used the medium of print to spread their ideas individually.

 In many states the opposition to the Constitution was strong (although Delaware, Georgia, and New Jersey ratified quickly with little controversy), and in two states—North Carolina and Rhode Island—it prevented ratification until the definite establishment of the new government practically forced their adherence.
 Individualism was the strongest element of opposition; the necessity, or at least the desirability, of a bill of rights was almost universally felt.
 In Rhode Island, resistance against the Constitution was so strong that civil war almost broke out on July 4, 1788, when anti-federalist members of the Country Party led by Judge William West marched into Providence with over 1,000 armed protesters.